rthompsonj/SotAPublicStatsQuery/README.md

 * `download_quick.py`  (for *search*)
 * `download_scroll.py`   (for *scroll*)

-Each of them accept a number of command line arguments which can be seen by passing the `-h` flag:
+Each of these scripts accepts a number of command line arguments which can be seen by passing the `-h` flag:

 ~~~bash
 $> python download_quick.py -h